MadnessCod/Proxy_Finder/README.md

-# Proxy Scraper and Database Storer
+# Authomatic Proxy Scraper

-This Python program scrapes proxy data from four different websites and stores it in a PostgreSQL database.
+This Python program scrapes proxy data from four different websites and stores it in a PostgreSQL database, uses celery and celery beat to make schedule calls to websites and evaluates their availability

 ## Table of contents
    - [Feature](#features)